 THE LOOK

-Little Bird is incredibly subjective, told from a child’s POV.
-It’s set in the 1980s, but I want to keep any period elements very low key.
+Little Bird is set in the 1980s, but I want to keep any period elements very low key.
 The films set in Scotland during this period are usually shot in a sort of “sunny” social realist tradition (Restless Natives, Gregory’s Girl), but I’d like to shoot Maggie’s neighbourhood more like the suburban noir of “Halloween” or “Blue Velvet” - with a slightly stark, stylised melancholy.
+The colour palette will be dark and moody and the camera will be fluid and immersive - dynamic in a subtle unobtrusive narrative-driven way.

 The darkness will also help to conceal and suggest the creatures that inhabit it - at first the imps and the devil himself (who will be barely more than a silhouette with an evil glint in his eye for much of the film) - and then Maggie, as her neighbours struggle with the fallibility of their own perceptions as they witness Maggie overhead in the night.